 It’s unique.
 It’s quirky!
 It’s a marine billboard on a low budget.
-Captain Pip’s survivorship is making a splash for cancer.

-After the video – if you want to help us help cancer patients in any way please click here
+After the video – if you want to help us, help cancer patients in any way please click here

 The craft embodies our message to patients…

-- make a worthy plan
+- collaborate with the navigator to make a viable plan

-- engage a team of experts
+- work with the navigator to engage a team of experts

 - be adaptable, creative & innovative